biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 #### Rule Options

-Some rules may allow customization using options.
+Some rules may allow customization [using per-rule options in `biome.json`](https://biomejs.dev/linter/#rule-options).

 > [!NOTE]
 > We try to keep rule options to a minimum and only provide them when needed.